philips-labs/fatt/README.md

 Fatt is a small commandline utility that allows you to fetch attestations for your binaries.
 It will do so by looking at some locations in the code repository.

-> :warning: This project is currently nothing more than a POC.
+> :warning: This project is still underdoing development and may not be stable yet.

 `fatt` tries to find any [purl][] in your project by searching the given path recursively for `attestations.txt`.
 Within an `attestations.txt` you can describe where your project stores attestations using [purl][] format.